A Linear Kernel for Planar Total Dominating Set: Introduction

-Our techniques are much inspired from those of Alber~\emph{et al}.~\cite{AFN04} for \textsc{Dominating Set}.
-Namely, the rough idea of the method is to consider the neighborhood of each vertex and the neighborhood of each pair of vertices, and to identify some vertices that can be removed without changing the size of a smallest total dominating set.
-The corresponding reduction rules are called Rule~1 and Rule~2, respectively.
+Our techniques are much inspired from those of Alber~et al.~\cite{AFN04} for \textsc{Dominating Set}.
+Roughly speaking, the idea of the method is to consider the neighborhood of each vertex and the neighborhood of each pair of vertices, and to identify some vertices that can be removed without changing the size of a smallest total dominating set\modifNO{}{, we moreover consider a specific part of the neighborhood of pairs, called simple region, in which we can identify additional vertices that can be removed}.
+The corresponding reduction rules are called Rule~\ref{rgl: Tot seul} for a single vertex, and Rules~\ref{rgl: Tot paire} and~\ref{rgl: Tot aux} for a pair of vertices.
 Crucial to this approach is to decompose the planar input graph (which we assume to be already embedded in the plane; such a graph is called \emph{plane}) into so-called \emph{regions}, which contain all vertices but $O(k)$ of them.
-Then it just remains to prove that in a reduced plane graph (we say that a graph $G$ is \emph{reduced} under a set of rules if none of these rules can be applied to $G$ anymore) the total number of regions is $O(k)$ and that each of them contains $O(1)$ vertices, implying that the total number of vertices in the reduced instance is $O(k)$.
+Then it just remains to prove that in a reduced plane graph (we say that a graph $G$ is \emph{reduced} under a set of rules if none of these rules can be applied to $G$ anymore, or if the graph remains unchanged after their application) the total number of regions is $O(k)$ and that each of them contains $O(1)$ vertices, implying that the total number of vertices in the reduced instance is $O(k)$.

-The main difference of our approach with respect to Alber \emph{et al}.~\cite{AFN04} lies in Rule~2.
-More precisely, due to the particularities of our problem, we need to distinguish more possibilities according to the neighborhood of a pair of vertices, which makes our rule slightly more involved.
-In particular, while in~\cite{AFN04} the region decomposition is only used for the analysis of the reduced graph, we also use regions in order to reduce the input graph.
-We would like to mention that regions are also used in some of the reduction rules for \textsc{Connected Dominating Set} in Lokshtanov \emph{et al}.~\cite{LMS11}, but using a different approach.
+The main difference of our approach with respect to Alber et al.~\cite{AFN04} lies in Rules~\ref{rgl: Tot paire} and~\ref{rgl: Tot aux}.
+More precisely, due to the particularities of our problem, we need to distinguish more possibilities according to the neighborhood of a pair of vertices, which makes our reduction rules slightly more involved.
+In particular, while in \modifOK{}{the kernel for \dom}~\cite{AFN04} the region decomposition is only used for the analysis of the reduced graph, we also use regions in order to reduce the input graph\modifNO{}{(with Rule~3)}.
+We would like to mention that regions are also used in some of the reduction rules for \textsc{Connected Dominating Set} in Lokshtanov et al.~\cite{LMS11}, but using a different approach.